5 Exercises That Boost Testosterone DRAMATICALLY

 The Science of Low Testosterone and Endurance Training

 Researchers have proven time and time again that endurance training is harmful to the reproductive systems of women.
 This has everything to do with the work load on the body and the low percentage of total body fat.
+Scientists also suspected that this same type of training would have a negative impact on men and they were right.

 One study in the journal of Sports Medicine showed the on average, those men who had been undergoing endurance training for whatever fitness goal had lower testosterone levels when compared to men who were not doing any type of endurance training.
 (3)

 The science of why endurance training results in low testosterone levels is connected to the release of cortisol during extended periods of training.
+Fitness experts across the spectrum will advise you to keep your workouts within a 60 to 75-minute timeframe.

 Why?